 After following the course a student is able to:

-- Analyze stability of differential equations using methods of Lyapunov and LaSalle and linearization
+- Analyze stability of differential equations using methods of Lyapunov and LaSalle

 - Explain if a given problem can be cast as a calculus of variations problem or as an optimal control problem

 - Solve Euler-Lagrange equations with and without final constrain and analyze second order properties

 - Formulate optimal control problems using Pontryagin’s maximum principle and solve the resulting Hamiltonian equations for simple enough problems

 - Formulate optimal control problems as dynamic programming problems and solve the resulting Bellman equation for simple enough problems.